Close

 While officially acknowledging Heritage and History Months is important, we know the power of this act is in how it can be leveraged to create inclusive learning environments throughout the year; ones where students feel affirmed and that they belong.

-Provincially Recognized Heritage & History Months
+Provincially and Federally Recognized Heritage & History Months

 October